A common question asked by soon-to-be divorced clients is whether dating during divorce is ok. The answer is simple, but not easy.

-Whether you realize it or not, dating during divorce will only make the process more difficult for you – and your spouse.
-Yes, spouse.
+Whether you realize it or not, dating during divorce will only make the divorce process more difficult for you and your spouse.
 Until your divorce is completely finalized, you are still legally married.

-Not only are the legal consequences serious, so are the emotional and psychological consequences.
+Not only are the legal consequences serious, but so are the emotional and psychological consequences.
 Divorce is a loss and requires some time and healing to take place before you are healthy and ready to be dating again.

 “The presence of someone new, particularly when paraded in front of the spouse and/or children, can enrage the soon-to-be ex, and also create the suspicion that the relationship began as an “affair” before the separation.
 The innocent new friend can be deposed by the other side’s lawyer (that is, asked questions that are taken under oath and recorded by a stenographer or even videotaped) and subpoenaed to testify at trial.